 - If the anxiety is really bad, it’s OK to use TV to zone out until it passes.
 Just beware of shows/movies that may make it worse (ahem, I’m talking to you A Baby Story).

-- Meditate.
+- Meditate or try a body scan (see below).
 Don’t forget this mantra: “I can choose peace instead of this.”

 - Look at pictures of your cute baby.
 Think of him singing “Twinkle, Twinkle.”

 - Practice mindful breathing.
 Try the 4-7-8 breath.

 - Do not use the words “always” and “never.”
 They aren’t true.

 - Remember, this will pass.
 An anxiety attack is temporary.
 You can do anything for an hour!

 - It’s OK to schedule a therapy appointment if needed.

 - List in detail all the sounds you hear around you.

 - Talk to your #PPDchat friends (or any supportive group or person).

 - Say something really kind to yourself, as you would to someone else going through this.